Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 It seems quite intriguing, right?
 But before you recommend a mirrorless camera to a friend just starting, here are some things to consider.

-What are the Disadvantages of a Mirrorless Camera?
+What are the disadvantages of a mirrorless camera?

 Without the mirror, the camera brings more features to the table that were inaccessible for DSLR cameras.
+Yet, because of that same feature, it led to some problems:

-1. Shorter Battery Life
+1. Shorter battery life

 The biggest issue with this technology is its short battery life.
 Constantly using the EVF/LCD screen while shooting will definitely drain your battery faster.
+Adding to the problem is its small size, which uses a smaller battery.

-2. Limited Lens
+2. Limited lens

+When mirrorless camera photography is just starting out, it has a much more limited selection of interchangeable lenses.
 This differs from the DSLR, which has many options from various brands.
 If I am not mistaken, Olympus has the most selections of lenses.

-3. Steep Price Tag
+3. Steep price tag

 With its smaller size, you could assume it would be cheaper than its DSLR counterpart.
 Unfortunately, they go for about the same price.
 But there are always budget mirrorless cameras that do just as well.